Home Desserts Easy Pumpkin Dump Cake Recipe

 It comes together in a snap and is best served warm and slightly gooey.

-One bite of this pumpkin dump cake, and you’ll be so overwhelmed with deliciousness you might just forget your name!
+And after just one bite, you’ll be so overwhelmed with deliciousness you might just forget your name.

 I’m not exaggerating when I say this pumpkin dump cake is outrageously easy to make.

-It requires the most basic pantry ingredients and comes together in minutes.
-In fact, it’ll be on your table in under an hour.
+It requires the most basic pantry staples, and it’ll be on your table in under an hour.

 What Is A Dump Cake?